openssl/openssl/test/README.ssltest.md

 * ExpectedServerSignType, ExpectedClientSignType - the expected
   signature type used by server or client when signing messages

+* ExpectedClientCANames - for client auth list of CA names the server must send.
+If this is "empty" the list is expected to be empty otherwise it is a file of certificates whose subject names form the list.

 ## Configuring the client and server

 The client and server configurations can be any valid `SSL_CTX`